Todani classification of bile duct cysts

 History and etymology

 The Todani classification (1977) arose out of the earlier Alonso-Lej classification (1959).
 The Todani classification added type V (Caroli disease) to the earlier classification.
+It was developed by the Japanese pediatric surgeon Takuji Todani et al. in 1977 6.

 The Todani classification scheme has been called into question in the surgical literature, with claims that it may inaccurately link multiple distinct processes into a spuriously coherent grading scheme 2,3.
 Specifically, it is questioned whether types II, III, and V are pathophysiologically related to I and IV.
 Some also think the difference between I and IV may be artificial.